dalvarce/Basel/README.md

 operation -mortgages, loans, credits, cards, etc-, for credit risk management purposes.

-Also, base project to test some concepts (REST API, Eureka as naming server, Ribbon as load balancer, Docker as container service, transactional methods, concurrency and so on).
+Also, base project to test some concepts (REST API, Eureka as naming server, Ribbon as load balancer, Docker as container service, Kubernetes as container orchestrator, transactional methods, concurrency and so on).

 ## Info